Pram Jams – It’s never too early for early literacy

 Weekly: Thursdays at 10:30am

-Note: No Pram Jams run during the school holidays.
-Check the Library Event Calendar for exact dates
+Note: Pram Jams sessions do not run during the school holidays.

 Tell me more about Pram Jams

 Pram Jams (some libraries call it Rhyme Time) is designed for parents (though, as well as dads and mums, we also love nannas, grandads, aunts, uncles, and babysitters) with new babies as well as toddlers (at this age the children take on a more active role with the movements and songs that are becoming familiar to them).
 All children, and their adults, are welcome from birth to two years.

 The rhymes and songs are designed to expose children to new words, rhythm, melody, sounds, body awareness, counting and number awareness, world knowledge and, perhaps, most importantly, fun with language.
 We read books to encourage a love of language (since the language used in songs and rhymes differs structurally from that used in books) as well as encouraging a love for reading and books which we believe is incredibly important for everyone.

 Some tips if you are heading along to Pram Jams for the first time